 Here is a pic of my wife, Susanna, me and my son Maximiliano (Max).
 We have some tremendously awesome and amazing news!!!
-We are now expecting a baby girl in February next year!!!
+We are now expecting a baby girl, Anastasia, in approximately five weeks (in February 2016)!!!
 Wow!!!
 God is so awesome to us!!!!!
+We have been so Blessed it is incredible!!!

 My History in the Hobby